virajj27/netflix-gpt/README.md

 -fetch data for trailer video
 -update store with trailer video data
--embedded youtube video made it autoplay and mute
+-embedded youtube video made it autoplay and mute -movieList(popular)
+-movieCards\*n
+-movieList(action)
+-movieList(romance)..

+-secondaryContainer with movieList and usePopularMovies done -found out Image CDN from TMDB api and used it for movie posters in movie list

 # features